kalinrow/geckoclient/README.md

 # Improvement ideas
-* Switch command topic values to json format
+* (DONE) Switch command topic values to json format
 * Error handling not able to find/connect to a spa

 # History

+### v0.6.0
+* Breaking change
+* Switch to one command topic and change value to json format
+* Update to use geckolib v0.4.8

 ### v0.5.4
 * Fix bug that water care mode could not be set